datacarpentry/shell-genomics/lesson_shell_fasta.md

 ```

-If we visualize part of our search we will see that the information on miRNA is in two fields of the header, the gene_biotype and the transcript_biotype:
+If we visualize part of our search we will see that the information on miRNA is in two fields: the gene_biotype and the transcript_biotype.

 ```
 $ zgrep -c  miRNA Homo_sapiens.GRCh38.ncrna.fa.gz | less